Cubs vs. Yankees Player Props Betting Odds

 |0

-Bet on player props for Nico Hoerner or other Cubs players with BetMGM.
+Bet on player props for Nico Hoerner, Ian Happ or other Cubs players with BetMGM.

 Buy officially licensed gear for your favorite teams and players at Fanatics!